AdoptOpenJDK/openjdk-virtual-images/README.md

  5) Check contents of the cookbooks folders and subfolders, both apt and openjdk-build should be populated with files.

- 6) In case the cookbooks/apt folder is empty then do the below:
+ 6) In case the cookbooks/apt folder is empty then do the below from within the openjdk-chef-build folder:

     rm -fr cookbooks/apt
     git rm --cached cookbooks/apt
     git submodule add git@github.com:opscode-cookbooks/apt.git cookbooks/apt

- 7) Bring up the box by running the below command:
+ 7) Bring up the box (first time) by running the below command, which should create and install necessary components:

     vagrant up